jazzband/django-push-notifications/README.rst

 	PUSH_NOTIFICATIONS_SETTINGS = {
 		"GCM_API_KEY": "<your default application api key>",
 		"GCM_API_KEYS_MODEL": {
-		    "model":"applications.Application",
+		    "model":"applications.ApplicationModel",
 		    "key":"application_id",
 		    "value":"cgm_api_key",
 		},
 		"APNS_CERTIFICATE": "/path/to/your/default/certificate.pem",
 		"APNS_CERTIFICATES_MODEL": {
-		    "model":"applications.Application",
+		    "model":"applications.ApplicationModel",
 		    "key":"application_id",
 		    "value":"apns_certificate",
 		}
 	}

-Definitely, either your mobile application should store it's application ID together with a registration ID while registering, or your server should identify the mobile application itself, while the mobile application instance is registering on the server.
+Definitely, either your mobile application should store it's application ID in the Device instance together with a registration ID while registering, or your server should identify the mobile application itself, while the mobile application instance is registering on the server.
 You can use application access token for the purpose in the latter case.

 Administration
 --------------